Many artifacts from the Roman catacombs are now housed in museums, churches, and private dwellings. These include:

 The Chiaramonti Collection organized by Antonio Canova for Pope Pius VI has a large number of Roman pagan funerary cippi and sarcophagi, many with interesting inscriptions from the 1st through 5th centuries CE.

-The Vatican's Galleria Lapidaria (Lapidary) is closed: it may be possible to visit the collection for study purposes by contacting the Curator of Epigraphic collections at: firstname.lastname@example.org.
+The Vatican's Galleria Lapidaria (Lapidary) is not open regularly: it may be possible to visit the collection for study purposes by contacting the Curator of Epigraphic collections at: firstname.lastname@example.org.

 Museo Nazionale Romano - Terme di Diocleziano